Offline Diffusion Policy for Multi-User Delay-Constrained Scheduling: SOCD: Offline RL-based Scheduling

 We use Equation~\eqref{eq:estimate} as an estimate for $E_{\pi^{*}(\lambda)}$.
 This approach effectively avoids interacting with the environment and enables an offline estimation of $E_{\pi^{*}(\lambda)}$. {Note that if the policy is allowed to interact with the environment, we can evaluate the policy of SOCD in the online phase to obtain the groundtruth value of $E_{\pi^{*}(\lambda)}$ and update the Lagrange multiplier more accurately.
 However, in the offline phase, it is impossible to acquire the accurate value.}

-The pseudocode for the SOCD algorithm is shown in Algorithm \ref{alg:socd}.
+{The pseudocode for the SOCD algorithm is shown in Algorithm \ref{alg:socd}.
 Our algorithm provides a systematic way to integrate the offline RL algorithm to solve the offline network scheduling problems.
 The novelty of the algorithm lies in two key aspects: First, SOCD integrates a diffusion-based scheduling policy into the framework, leveraging its superior performance in general offline RL tasks \cite{chen2023score}.
 Second, SOCD requires training the behavioral cloning (BC) model, specifically the diffusion policy, only once in the offline scheduling task.
 This design significantly enhances training efficiency compared to baseline algorithms such as SOLAR \cite{li2024offline}, which necessitate multiple policy training iterations following each update of the Lagrange multiplier.
+In contrast, SOCD completely eliminates the need for iterative policy updates, requiring the diffusion-based policy to be trained only once.}